 First, Infant, Junior and Primary Schools

-Full time places in reception classes will be available in September of the academic year within which the child becomes five years old.
+Full time places in Reception classes will be available in September of the academic year within which the child becomes five years old.

 Although parents have the right to express a preference for the SUAT Academy that they wish their child to attend, there is no guarantee of a place being offered at that SUAT Academy.